You are here

 Every French major is unique, and our program is designed to place you into the correct French course from the beginning and give you the personal attention you need to thrive.

 Your Academic Advisor is the person best suited to help you choose the courses you need to stay on track.
 Many of our French majors study abroad, and this requires special considerations that must be made on a case-by-case basis.
 Therefore, the French and Francophone concentration does not have a single recommended path.
-To find the courses you'll need to take during your sophomore, junior, and senior years for the French and Francophone concentration, consult the major checklist.

 At the beginning of your first semester in French, you will take the Placement Exam to place you into the correct level of French.